audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/macro-tutorial.md

 Some important things to note in this example Nyquist Macro:

-* The plug-in type is "tool".
-If it were set as a "generate" type, running the plug-in without a track would crash because of the duplicate attempt to create a new track (once from the plug-in being a generate type, and again from the Audacity scripting command).
+* The plugin type is "tool".
+If it were set as a "generate" type, running the plugin without a track would crash because of the duplicate attempt to create a new track (once from the plug-in being a generate type, and again from the Audacity scripting command).
 * This simplified version does not provide a "Duration" control, so the generated tone will be the length of the selection (if there is a selection), or 30 seconds (default).
 * In the Scripting command, the **Waveform** parameter must be quoted because its value may include a space.
 We therefore use **\~S** rather than **\~A** in the FORMAT function.